AbateLab/DAb-seq/README.md

 * Homozygous Alternate (2)
 * No Call (3)

-Further details on reading and manipulating data from this file can be found in the included Python notebook in the 'sample_data' folder.
+Further details on reading and manipulating data from this file can be found in the included Python notebook in the `sample_data` folder.

 ## Non-Human Organism Support